samuelgoto/proposal-block-params/README.md

 Builders
 =========

-This is a **very early** exploration of an extension to the JS language to enable a [DSL](https://medium.com/@daveford/80-of-my-coding-is-doing-this-or-why-templates-are-dead-b640fc149e22) designed to manipulate the DOM, highly inspired by [Kotlin builders](https://kotlinlang.org/docs/reference/type-safe-builders.html) (i.e. they look ilke {}-trees rather than XML).
+This is a **very early** exploration of an extension to the JS language to enable [Kotlin builders](https://kotlinlang.org/docs/reference/type-safe-builders.html)-like syntax to enable [DSLs](https://medium.com/@daveford/80-of-my-coding-is-doing-this-or-why-templates-are-dead-b640fc149e22).

 It is designed to intermingle well with [CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) and [HTML in JS](https://facebook.github.io/react/docs/introducing-jsx.html).